mobie/mobie.github.io/specs/mobie_spec.md

 The metadata for the sources of a dataset is specified in the field `sources` of `dataset.json` (see also [dataset metadata](#dataset-metadata)).
 `sources` contains a mapping of source names to [source metadata](https://github.com/mobie/mobie.github.io/tree/master/schema/source.schema.json).
 The source metadata has the following elements (see below for an example json):
 - `image`: An image source.
-The source name (=key for this source entry) must be teh same as the setup name in the bdv.xml.
+The source name (=key for this source entry) must be the same as the setup name in the bdv.xml.
 The field `imageData` is required.
 	- `description`: Description of this image source.
 	- `imageData`: Description of the image data for this source, including the file format and the location of the data.
 		- `bdv.hdf5`: Data stored in the bdv.hdf5 format, i.e. hdf5 data that is stored on the local fileystem.
 The field `relativePath` is required.